 Then turn the orange on its side and cut into 0.5 cm thick rounds.
 Place aside, ready for assembly.

 With the remaining 3rd orange, cut in half.
-Save one half for juice and then peel the other half and also slice into 0.5cm rounds.
+Save one half for juice, peel the other half, and slice into 0.5 cm rounds.

 Prepare a bowl of ice water.